MinIsMin/SkidCheck-2.0/README.md

-You can also lookup a player in the database yourself, for other scripts etc. if Skid then
+You can also query the database yourself, for other scripts etc.
+//Player
+if Skid then
+	local Reason = ply:IsOnSK()
+	if Reason then
+		--Is on database
+	end
+end

+//SteamID lookup, use the above if dealing with active players! if Skid then
-	local Reason = Skid.HAC_DB[ ply:SteamID() ]
+	local Reason = Skid.HAC_DB["STEAM_0:0:1337"]
 	if Reason then
 		--Is on database
 	end